zeroc-ice/ice/java-compat/BUILDING.md

 # Ice for Java Compat Build Instructions

-This page describes how to build and install Ice for Java from source.
-If you prefer, you can also download a [binary distribution][1].
+This page describes how to build and install Ice for Java Compat from source.
+If you prefer, you can also download a [binary distribution].

 * [Build Requirements](#build-requirements)
   * [Operating Systems](#operating-systems)